jgcobb3/vagrant-geoserver/README.md

 2. Install required software listed above

-3. Navigate into the directory created by cloning `vagrant.geowave`

-4. Clone Geowave from your forked repository.

-   At this point, the directories in the `vagrant-geoserver` directory should look like this.
+3. At this point, the directories in the `vagrant-geoserver` directory should look like this.
     ```
     vagrant-geoserver
     ├── ansible